WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_17.md

 And Moses built an altar and called the name of it, The LORD Is My Banner,

 ###### 16
 saying, "A hand upon the throne of the LORD!
-The LORD will have war with Amalek from generation to generation." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+The LORD will have war with Amalek from generation to generation."

 ***